 A CrossBox Server is used to facilitate building and debugging Elements projects on operating systems other than that used by the developer.
 For example, a developer working on Windows might want to debug a Mac or Linux app, or a developer working in Fire on Mac might want to run an application on a Windows or Linux host for debugging.

-A CrossBox 2 connection is required for running and debugging both Windows or Linux applications, since neither can be run locally on the Mac, for obvious reasons.
+From Fire, a CrossBox 2 connection is required for running and debugging both Windows or Linux applications, since neither can be run locally on the Mac, for obvious reasons.
 Of course this Windows or Linux machine can be a dedicated PC or server, or a Virtual Machine running inside Parallels or VMware on your Mac.

-CrossBox in Visual Studio
+- Connecting to CrossBox 2 from Visual Studio